 General comments:

-This section relates to annual submission of information for individual entities..
+This section relates to annual submission of information for individual entities.

-This template shall report all (significant, very significant and transactions required to be reported in all circumstances) intra-group transactions between the individual undertaking and the mixed-activity insurance holding company and its related undertakings related to derivatives.
+This template shall report all (significant, very significant and transactions required to be reported in all circumstances) intra-group transactions between the individual undertaking and the mixed-activity insurance holding company, and its related undertakings related to derivatives.
 Significant intra-group transactions related to derivatives shall be reported where the carrying amount of the derivative exceeds the threshold.
 These include, but are not limited to:

 Interest rate contracts, including swaps, forward agreements, futures and options;